Top 10 Most Anticipated Upcoming Anime

 4. My Hero Academia Final Season

-🗓️ Date / info: Part of the season announced for Fall 2025 via Crunchyroll's seasonal line-up.
+🗓️ Date / info: Part of the season announced for Fall 2025 via Crunchyroll's seasonal lineup.

 5. One Punch Man Season 3

-🗓️ Date / info: Planned for autumn 2025.
+🗓️ Date / info: Scheduled for Fall 2025.

 6. Inherit the Winds